 The Apple Developer Program offers a complete set of technical resources, and support, providing everything you need to create innovative apps, Safari extensions, and accessories for devices.
-After you enroll in the Apple Developer Program, you have full access to Member Center and iTunes Connect.
-If you enroll in the Apple Developer Enterprise Program—which allows you to distribute apps to employees but not submit them to the store—you only have access to Member Center.
+After you enroll in the Apple Developer Program, you have full access to both your developer account at developer.apple.com and iTunes Connect.
+If you enroll in the Apple Developer Enterprise Program—which allows you to distribute apps to employees but not submit them to the store—you only have access to your account at developer.apple.com.

 To learn more about the Apple Developer Program, go to the Apple Developer Program.
 To join the Apple Developer Enterprise Program, go to Apple Developer Enterprise Program and later, read Distributing Apple Developer Enterprise Program Apps.